milyo001/.NET-Design-Patterns-Examples/README.md

 - Memento
 > A token/handle representing the system state.
 It let's us roll back to the state when the token was generated.
 May or may not directly expose state information.
 - Null Object
+> A no operation object that conforms to the required  interface, satisfying a dependancy requirement of some other object.
 - Observer
 - State
 - Strategy